PPPInc/Int-Cip.TokenDemo/README.md

 </form>
 ```

 **Note:** For Card Present (i.e. swipe data), **do not** include the BillingStreetAddress, BillingZip and CVVNumber fields in your form; these values will be automatically be parsed from the swipe.
-For Keyed transactions, **do** include the BillingStreetAddress, BillingZip and CVVNumber fields in your form.
+For Keyed Transactions, **do** include the BillingStreetAddress, BillingZip and CVVNumber fields in your form.
 Submitting BillingStreetAddress, BillingZip and CVVNumber will ensure you get the lowest rate.

 #####Intercept the form Submit event, create the CIP Token, then post back to your server in the callback
 If you're using jQuery, make sure to add a reference to: